WEC-Sim/WEC-Sim/docs/man/advanced_features.rst

 * Construct discretized mass and impedance matrices using these structural modes
 * Include these additional flexible degrees of freedom in the BEM code to calculate hydrodynamic coefficients for the WEC device
 * Import the hydrodynamic coefficients to WEC-Sim and conduct dynamic analysis of the hybrid rigid and flexible body system

+The `WEC-Sim Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ contains a working sample of a barge with four additional degrees of freedom to account for bending and shearing of the body.
+See this example for details on how to implement and use generalized body modes in WEC-Sim.

 ..
 Note::